OPS-JMellor/Google-Group-Access-Manager/README.md

 Feel free to fork this repo and submit pull requests!
 Suggestions welcome for:
 - Multi-group support
 - Admin override panels
-- Slack integration or alerts
+- Other integrations or alerts

 ---